Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

-Welcome to the start of famous Route 66!
-Enjoy time at leisure to relax or to do some independent exploring.
-Your Tour Director is on hand this evening to answer any questions.
+Welcome to Chicago, the start of Route 66!
+Your Tour Director is on hand late this afternoon to answer questions.

 Known as the “Windy City,” Chicago is home to America’s tallest building, legends such as Al Capone and his notorious gang, and countless jazz and blues clubs.
-Get to know this exciting city on a morning sightseeing tour.
+Get to know this exciting city on a morning sightseeing tour that includes the sign marking the start of historic Route 66.
 This afternoon is at leisure.
-Ride the elevator to the top of the Willis Tower, formally known as the Sears Tower, explore The Magnificent Mile with 460 stores in eight city blocks, or stroll along Navy Pier.
-Tonight, join an optional Gangster Tour.
+Ride the elevator to the top of the Willis Tower, formally known as the Sears Tower, explore The Magnificent Mile, or stroll along Navy Pier.

 This morning, immerse yourself in Route 66 memorabilia.
 Visit the ROUTE 66 HALL OF FAME & MUSEUM in Pontiac, housed in a historic fire station.
 See the large maps that will sketch out your Route 66 adventure for the coming days, and enjoy the nostalgic photos and postcards from the “Mother Road’s” heyday.
-Outside the museum, enjoy some of the outdoor murals depicting Route 66 themes scattered throughout the town center.
 On to Springfield and the former home of President Abraham Lincoln.
-Visit his home and the ABRAHAM LINCOLN PRESIDENTIAL MUSEUM.
+Visit the ABRAHAM LINCOLN PRESIDENTIAL MUSEUM.

-Today we travel through the Missouri countryside, then on to Branson, one of America’s biggest music centers.
+Today, we travel through the Missouri countryside, then on to Branson, one of America’s biggest music centers.
 Join us this evening for our optional award-winning buffet dinner and one of Branson’s top shows.
-Your Tour Director will have further details.
-(CB)

 This morning, leave the Ozarks and travel through America’s “Bible Belt” into Cowboy Country.
 After a quick drive through Kansas, enter Oklahoma, once known as Indian Territory.
 Stop in Claremore to visit the WILL ROGERS MEMORIAL MUSEUM.
 Born on a sprawling frontier ranch in Oklahoma, Will Rogers was an Indian, a cowboy, a movie and Broadway star, a writer, a speaker, a comedian, and a world figure.
 View his collection of saddles, photos, and manuscripts that reflect on his incredible life.
+In Arcadia, on historic Route 66, visit POPS landmark diner and gas station.
 Later today, arrive in Oklahoma City.
-(CB)

 This morning, enjoy a leisurely breakfast or sunbathe in the New Mexico sunshine.
 Consider a short walk to Old Town, site of the city’s original settlement.
 Hone your bargaining skills with the local craftsmen who line the square to sell their lovely silver and turquoise jewelry.
-You may wish to visit the renowned Albuquerque Museum of Art & History that features Southwestern art and 400 years of Albuquerque history.
-After spending the rest of the day exploring more of this atmospheric city, seize the chance to ride the world’s longest aerial tramway up nearby Sandia Peak Mountain and witness spine-tingling views of the desert floor, forests, and canyons below.
+After exploring more of this atmospheric city, seize the chance to ride the world’s longest aerial tramway up nearby Sandia Peak Mountain and witness spine-tingling views of the desert floor, forests, and canyons below.

 This morning, visit ACOMA SKY CITY, home of the Pueblo Indians, situated on 357-foot-high sandstone rock.
 It is considered to be the oldest continuously inhabited village in the United States.
 Learn about this city and its inhabitants, and peruse Acoma pottery and jewelry.
 Then, cross the Continental Divide and continue to Gallup, which claims a longtime Hollywood connection.
 From Redskin, filmed in 1929, to the more recent adventures of Superman, the area has provided unequaled movie scenery.
 Tonight is in Flagstaff, nestled at the base of the San Francisco Mountains.

-Deviate from Route 66 to see one of the Natural Wonders of the World, the GRAND CANYON.
-Wander along the canyon rim and experience breathtaking views.
-Perhaps join the optional helicopter “flightseeing” tour.
-Tonight you stay inside Grand Canyon National Park.
-(CB)
+Deviate from Route 66 to see one of the Natural Wonders of the World, GRAND CANYON NATIONAL PARK.
+Wander along the canyon rim for breathtaking views.
+Perhaps join the optional helicopter flightseeing tour.
+Overnight inside the national park.

 Return to Route 66 and pass through historic Williams, which is listed in the National Register for Historic Places.
 Make sure to appreciate the neon signs of the intact circa 1940s “Motel Row.”
 Later today, visit Seligman, home to the rebirth of Route 66.
 Detour once again from Route 66 to visit the bright lights and excitement of Las Vegas.

-Enjoy a day at leisure.
-Relax by the pool or explore the world-renowned Las Vegas Strip.
+A day at leisure to relax by the pool or explore the world-renowned Las Vegas Strip.
 Ride the world’s highest rollercoaster, float through a Venice canal, or see man-eating sharks up close—it’s all possible in Las Vegas.
 Don’t miss downtown Las Vegas, where you’ll find the Fremont Street Experience, five city blocks enclosed in a glass atrium and filled with dazzling lights, sounds, and action.
 A variety of optional excursions are available, including a float trip through dramatic Black Canyon on the Colorado River.
-In the evening, join an optional night out at a dazzling show featuring top Vegas entertainment.
+This evening, join an optional night at a dazzling show featuring top Vegas entertainment.

 The trip ends today with guests departing on individual schedules.
 Transfers to Los Angeles International Airport are included.
-You can extend your vacation with extra nights and explore Los Angeles further with a variety of exciting optional activities.
+You can extend your vacation with extra nights and explore Los Angeles further.
+Your Tour Director will have suggestions.